 Tobacco smoke affects the production of collagen and increases the production of tropoelastin and matrix metalloproteinases (MMP).
 These degrade matrix proteins and produce abnormal elastosis material in the dermis (1).
-The elastic fiber changes in smokers extend deep into the reticular dermis where as in sun damage these changes tend to be restricted to the more superficial papillary dermis.
+The elastic fibre changes in smokers extend deep into the reticular dermis where as in sun damage these changes tend to be restricted to the more superficial papillary dermis.
 (2)

 Prevention and treatment of solar elastosis